Minimum Qualifications of Education and Experience

 Principal Planner (Starting Salary Range $37.73-$46.36 with progression to $58.00)

-Bachelor’s degree from an accredited college or university in Urban or Regional Planning, with a concentration in transportation planning, transportation policy and related disciplines, or a closely related field and six (6) years of experience in a professional position that involved work functions related to public sector transportation planning;
+Bachelor’s degree from an accredited college or university in Urban or Regional Planning, with a concentration in transportation planning, transportation policy and related disciplines, or a closely related field and three (3) years of experience in a professional position that involved work functions related to public sector transportation planning;

-A combination of education and experience equivalent to eight (8) years of experience in a professional position that involved work functions related to public sector transportation planning.
+A combination of education and experience equivalent to seven (7) years of experience in a professional position that involved work functions related to public sector transportation planning.

-AICP certification from the American Planning Association; -OR– AICP Certified Transportation Planner (CTP) from the American Planning Association; -OR– Professional Transportation Planner Certification from the Institute of Transportation Engineers
+Desired certifications: AICP certification from the American Planning Association; -OR– AICP Certified Transportation Planner (CTP) from the American Planning Association; -OR– Professional Transportation Planner Certification from the Institute of Transportation Engineers.

 Nature of Work

 Under the general direction of the Executive Director of the Rochester-Olmsted Council of Governments (ROCOG), who also serves as the Planning Director for the Olmsted County Planning Department, a person in this position will participate in short- and long-range studies concerning the planning of transportation facilities and services and their impact on the ROCOG Planning Area transportation network, land use patterns and economic activity.
 This person will be responsible for the initiation, management and coordination of various work activities of ROCOG, the designated Metropolitan Planning Organization (MPO) for the Rochester, Minnesota urbanized area.
 Key projects this person will play an active role include the required 5-year updates of the regional Long Range Transportation Plan, various corridor or subarea capital investment studies, various data maintenance and data analysis work related to transportation system performance reporting, and ongoing work related to prioritization of projects for federal funding consideration.
-In addition, as part of ROCOG’s federal charge to facilitate comprehensive, coordinated and collaborative planning efforts with the MPO’s partners, this job will also include involvement in transportation related planning initiatives of the City of Rochester and Olmsted County.
+In addition, as part of ROCOG’s federal charge to facilitate comprehensive, coordinated and collaborative planning efforts with the MPO’s partners, this job will also include involvement in transportation related planning initiatives of State of Minnesota Department of Transportation, the Cities of Rochester, Byron or Stewartville and Olmsted County.

 Examples of Work